For the Community

 Veolia Korea relies on the voluntary involvement of its employees to support the environmental initiatives and encourage individuals and communities around the work environment for a cleaner and healthier planet.
 Veolia’s employees have organized activities in local schools and communities, through specifically-designed pedagogical materials.
 Facility tours, experiments, drawing competitions for children and support to environmental events are some of the key actions implemented in Korea.

-For the Environment EMS (Environmental Management System)
+EMS (Environmental Management System)

 Veolia thinks forward, sets high operating standards, and places great emphasis on listening to its customers.
 To better enable us to continuously improve our environmental performance, we are developing an environmental management system.